How to Plan Your Exhibit For a Trade Show in 6 Months or Less

 Trade shows and other events where you can interact with potential clients and colleagues in person are an important investment in your business.
 That face-to-face contact is so much more personal than a digital marketing campaign and can lead to more long-term relationships down the line.
 Better yet, it’s been estimated that 81% of a trade show’s attendees have buying power in their organizations and 45% attend only one show per year: you want to catch as many unique prospects as possible by having an incredible display that makes them want to go right up to you.

 However, making plans for a trade show or convention gets daunting even when you’ve had ample lead time to sort out all the details, let alone when it’s just a matter of a few months.
-There’s your own staff and venue staff, promotional items, displays, samples, and setting up a booth.
+There are your own staff and venue staff, promotional items, displays, samples, and setting up a trade show booth.
 Here’s some good news: event planning on a very strict deadline doesn’t have to be a huge source of stress.

 If you’ve got six months or less to plan an exhibit, here’s some tips to put together an exhibit in a snap:

 - Talk to event staff about available booths.
 If you’re stepping in late in the game, there may not even be any booths left.
-Make sure the space hasn’t sold out.
-Research and ask the organizers for information on attendee figures, media presence, products and services usually shown, and other important factors.
+Make sure space hasn’t sold out.
+Research and ask the organizers for information on attendee figures, media presence, products, and services are usually shown, and other important factors.

 - Analyze then justify the costs.
 While you want to make sure you’re choosing the right trade show first, look at the costs next.
 What do you think your ROI would be by attending?
 What demographics attend this event?
 How much is travel/lodging, booth rental, promotional items going to cost?
 Do you typically snag many qualified leads?
 If yes, you’ll want to arrange that booth right away.